BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/make-sense-of-search-results.md

 > Search results should be clearly presented with sufficient sorting and filtering options to help users further refine and sort their search results.
 It is important that users are given enough information to understand and identify relevant high quality results quickly.

+Faceted search allow users to refine search results through sorting (order of results), filtering (number of results) and categorisation (parent category).
+Sorting and filtering should be available to users at the time of entering keywords and not hidden or buried behind an "advanced search option".
+In addition, Sorting and filtering are perceived as the same function and should therefore appear in the same part of the user interface.

 Users will always arrive at a 'search results' page after performing a search query using one of the available search input methods.
 See [search for data](main-content/steps/search-for-data).

 ## What it looks like

 Search results should clearly answer:

-+ Which results are relevant to the search query?
++ Understand which results are relevant to the search query
-+ Are results ranked in order of data quality?
-+ How might users refine (sort and filter), search results?
++ Assess the likely data quality of each dataset presented
++ Refine, sort and filter search results to identify the most relevant datasets
-+ Where do users go to find out information about a single record?
++ Easily access more information about a single record

 ### 1. Overview / layout for the presentation of results